neuroneural/DeepCSR-fork/README.md

 ### Preprocessing Data
+The dataset used in the experiments is based on the [Alzheimer’s Disease Neuroimaging Initiative (ADNI) study](http://adni.loni.usc.edu/).
+You need to follow the instruction in their website, download the images according to image id described in the column <Image Data ID> in our data split file (*resources/DEEPCSR_DATA_SPLIT.csv*), and run FreeSurfer V6 cross-sectional pipeline to obtain pseudo-ground-truth surfaces.

-Before training a DeepCSR model, one need to compute implicit surface representations in a brain template space from a dataset of MRI and aligned cortical surface pairs.
+Then, before training a DeepCSR model, one need to compute implicit surface representations in a brain template space from this dataset of MRI and aligned cortical surface pairs.
 It can be done for a given subject as follows,
 ```
 python preprop.py outputs.output_dir=<OUT_DIR> \
     inputs.sample_id=<SAMPLE_ID> \